wpesicDev/Drawing-Captcha-Prototype/README.md

 In the ever-evolving landscape of online security and user verification, the **Customizable CAPTCHA with Image CRUD Integration** is a cutting-edge solution designed to enhance both the user experience and website security.
 This innovative system combines a user-friendly frontend, a robust backend, allowing website administrators to create and manage their own CAPTCHAs with ease.

+### Installation
+1. First of all copy or clone my repository on your device.
+2. To execute all scripts you just have to run the command "npm run start" in the parent folder.
+3. It should start everything up
 ### Key Features

 1. **Customizable CAPTCHA:**